LineaLabs/lineapy/README.md

 - You will need to run this as the first command in a given session; executing it in the middle of a session will lead to erroneous behaviors by LineaPy.

-- This loads the extension to the current session only, i.e. it does not carry over to different sessions; you will need to repeat it for each new session.
+- This loads the extension to the current session only, i.e., it does not carry over to different sessions; you will need to repeat it for each new session.

 #### CLI